futjikato/mr-whiz/README.md

 A small 2D Jump n' Run game written in java.
 This project is currently at its development start.

+## Build Mr.Whiz

+You can build and run the application with [Ant](http://ant.apache.org/).<br>
+Use the build.xml from the root folder.<br>
+Note that at this point the UI does not work.
+I have to figure out how get the paths right so after the build the theme files are found.

 ## License ( [MIT](http://www.opensource.org/licenses/MIT) )

 *Copyright (c) 2012 Moritz Spindelhirn*<br>